• Skip to main content

 Instructions

-• In a clean bowl, add the chopped sirloin, leeks, 1 beaten egg, salt and pepper.
+• Prepare the mixture: In a bowl, combine the ground beef, sautéed leeks, 1 beaten egg, salt, and pepper.
 Mix until well incorporated.
+If the mixture is too wet, add 1-2 tablespoons of matzo meal and mix.

-• Form the mixture into patties about the size of a small palm-size.
-Dredge in flour, egg, flour.
-(It will be messy).
+• Form the fritters: Shape the mixture into small patties, about palm-sized.
+Dredge each patty in egg, then matzo meal.
+(It will be a bit messy.)

 Nutrition